Former Group Members

 Dr Brian Cousins

 Brian graduated in Biochemistry from the University of Liverpool and went on to obtain an MRES in the 'Physical analysis of biological interactions on surfaces'.
 He completed his PhD in 'The development of nanoparticulate coatings for biomaterials' at Liverpool.
 He undertook a post-doctoral position working on a discipline hopping award at the University of Liverpool.
 He moved to Newcastle University to investigate surface modification and biofunctionalisation of medical devices for 12 months.
-After working in the Ulijn group on nanostructures, peptides and enzyme responsive surfaces for biomaterials research, he is now working to establish is own imports company.
+After working in the Ulijn group on nanostructures, peptides and enzyme responsive surfaces for biomaterials research.
+Brian is currently a senior lecturer at Loughborough University

 Dr Apurba Das

 During his PhD Apurba studied the synthesis and characterization of various peptide based nanomaterials under the supervision of Dr. Arindam Banerjee at Indian Association for the Cultivation of Science, Kolkata, India.
 He then joined the Ulijn group and worked on characterising the different properties of peptide hydrogels through a range of physical techniques.